lsst-sqre/sqr-049/index.rst

 To bootstrap administrative access, this step will take the username of the first administrator as an argument and initialize the ``admin`` table with that one member.
 That administrator can then use the API or web interface to add additional administrators.

+The configuration of the token management system may also include a bootstrap token.
+This token will have unlimited access to the API routes ``/auth/api/v1/admins`` and ``/auth/api/v1/tokens`` and thus can configure the administrators and create service and user tokens with any scope and any identity.

 IP addresses
 ------------